How to cover all the bases with a land rental agreement

 When transitioning the farm to the next generation involves rented land, Steele notes again the importance of details.

-“Let’s say there are four siblings on the title because their dad left the land to all four of them; however, only one of them lives in the area, and that person is the only one doing dealing,” Steele says.
+“Let’s say there are four siblings on the title because their dad left the land to all four of them; however, only one lives in the area, and that person is the only one doing the dealing,” Steele says.
 Nationwide, if a dispute ends up taking the rental agreement to court, one signature would not be enough – all landowners must sign.

 What happens if the agreement is breached?